-Some of these local solutions will solve common problems for a large number of Kindle owners, not just those affected by Amazon’s hard shutdown.
+Some of these local solutions will address common problems for many Kindle owners, not just those affected by Amazon’s hard shutdown.
 You can breathe new life into your device, whether it’s ten years old, five years old, or even if you bought it last year.

-If you have a Kindle that is no longer supported by Amazon, make sure you don’t unsubscribe or perform a factory reset.
-Amazon has warned that you won’t be able to re-register an unsupported device, rendering it completely unusable.
+If you have a Kindle that Amazon no longer supports, make sure you don’t unsubscribe or perform a factory reset.
+Amazon has warned that you won’t be able to re-register an unsupported device, which will render it completely unusable.
 But as long as your Kindle still works, it’s definitely worth trying these four things before tossing it in the recycling bin.

 Sideloading Books on Your Kindle